tetrane/rvnmetadata/README.md

-# rvnmetadata: a library to write/read metadata to/from REVEN resources.
+# rvnmetadata: a library to write/read metadata to/from Reven resources.

 ## License